molly/manager-README/README.md

 If I'm working from home, you can expect me to be as available as I would be if I was in the office.
 Although it may feel weird to schedule a brief Zoom meeting when you'd normally just swing by my desk for five minutes, please do so without hesitation if you think chatting face-to-face or screen-sharing will be more useful than textual communication.

+## My interests
+Here are some things I love.
+If you ever want to strike up casual conversation and don't know what to talk about, these are good bets :smiley:

+* Animals.
+I volunteer in cat rescue and often foster cats and kittens.
+You'll inevitably hear about Max, a former foster cat of mine who is now my permanent cat.
+I love dogs as well, and I try to meet and get to know as many office dogs as I can.
+If you see a dog in the office, I'm always excited to hear who's visiting or to go on a walk to go pet an office dog.

+* Cooking and baking.
+I love trying new recipes and new cooking techniques.
+I always want to hear about new recipes you've tried or want to try, or just chat about cooking and baking in general.

+* Tabletop games.
+I'm a big fan of Dungeons and Dragons, and I love D&D streams and podcasts like The Adventure Zone and Critical Role.
+I also played Shadowrun waaay back in the day, but that was a disaster.

+* Fiber arts.
+I love to knit, and usually have two or three projects going at a time.
+I've also dabbled in cross-stitching, though I haven't picked it up recently.

+* (A subset of) video games.
+I love playing video games but can't play first-person or over-the-shoulder games because they make me motion sick.
+Still, I love to play games like Stardew Valley, Cook!
+Serve!
+Delicious!
+(1 and 2), Rimworld, Don't Starve, Oxygen Not Included, and others.

 ## <a id="diversity">Diversity, and also my schedule</a>

 Diversity and inclusion are extremely important to me.
 I would not necessarily mention this in my README, except that it ties in a bit with my schedule: I choose to work from home at least once a week (or occasionally for half-days) because it helps me manage [my anxiety disorder](https://adaa.org/understanding-anxiety/generalized-anxiety-disorder-gad#), which I prefer to be open about.
 This will not affect our working relationship–I will be available on Slack, email, Github, or video calls regardless of whether I am in the office or not.